La Blanca, San Marcos (municipality)

 La Blanca is a municipality in the San Marcos department of Guatemala on the Pacific Ocean shore.
 It was created on 23 January 2014, when it was split from Ocos, along with Chiquirines and Pueblo Nuevo villages and became San Marcos Department thirtieth municipality.
 When created in 2014, La Blanca had about 25,000 inhabitants.

 Climate

 La Blanca has tropical climate (Köppen:Cwb).

 Geographic location

+La Blanca is located in Southern San Marcos, bordering the departments of Retalhuleu to the southeast, and Quetzaltenango to the northeast.
+In San Marcos, it borders Ocos to the northwest and the Pacific Ocean to the south.